alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 ![A screenshot of iOS's network settings showing an active CLAT](iOSCLAT.jpg)

-What's going on here is that the 'Router' represents the fake CLAT gateway, which exists within the kernel of the device itself.
+What's going on here is that the 'Router' represents the fake CLAT gateway, which exists within the device itself.
 And the 'IP Address' represents the fake endpoint IP that the device has assigned itself.

 This allows the device to act like it has a fully normal and functional IPv4 stack, while transparently translating packets in the background to be able to handle an IPv6-only transit layer.